rspeer/wordfreq/README.md

 In wordfreq, all words that have the same Zipf frequency rounded to the nearest hundredth have the same frequency.
 We don't store any more precision than that.
-So instead of having to store that the frequency of a word is .000011748975549395302, information that is mostly meaningless, we just store the 600 possible frequency bins and the words they contain.
+So instead of having to store that the frequency of a word is .000011748975549395302, where most of those digits are meaningless, we just store the frequency bins and the words they contain.

 Because the Zipf scale is a logarithmic scale, this preserves the same relative precision no matter how far down you are in the word list.
 The frequency of any word is precise to within 1%.

-(This is not a claim about _accuracy_, which it's unclear how you'd even measure, just about _precision_.)
+(This is not a claim about _accuracy_, but about _precision_.
+We believe that the way we use multiple data sources and discard outliers makes wordfreq a more accurate measurement of the way these words are really used in written language, but it's unclear how one would measure this accuracy.)

+## The figure-skating metric

+We combine word frequencies from different sources in a way that's designed to minimize the impact of outliers.
+The method reminds me of the scoring system in Olympic figure skating:

+- Find the frequency of each word according to each data source.
+- For each word, drop the sources that give it the highest and lowest frequency.
+- Average the remaining frequencies.
+- Rescale the resulting frequency list to add up to 1.

 ## Sources and supported languages